-- Set a limit to spend at the start
+- Set a limit to spend at the start.

-- Only bet what can really be afforded
+- Only bet what can really be afforded.

-- Don't chase a loss
+- Don't chase a loss.

-- Don't bet if you're getting angry or frustrated
+- Don't bet if you're getting angry or frustrated.

-- Never put betting before family & friends
+- Never put betting before family & friends.

-(xi) Local Risk Assessments - The Gambling Commissions Licence Conditions and Code of Practice (LCCP) (issued in February 2015) requires operators to consider local risks in their application.
+(xi) Local Risk Assessments

+The Gambling Commission's Licence Conditions and Code of Practice requires operators to consider local risks in their application.